openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/course_rerun.rst

   .. image:: ../../../shared/building_and_running_chapters/Images/Rerun_link.png
      :alt: A course listed on the dashboard with the Re-run Course and View Live options shown
+     :width: 600

-3. Locate the course you want to re-run and click **Re-Run Course**.
+3. Locate the course you want to re-run and select **Re-Run Course**.
 The **Create a re-run of a course** page opens with values already supplied in the **Course Name**, **Organization**, and **Course Number** fields.

   .. image:: ../../../shared/building_and_running_chapters/Images/rerun_course_info.png
-     :alt: The course creation page for a rerun, with the course name, organization, and course number supplied
+     :alt: The course creation page for a rerun, with the course name, organization, and course number supplied.
+     :width: 600

 4. Supply a **Course Run** to indicate when the new course will be offered.